Prices of New Homes Gain in San Francisco, Sales Fall According to Latest Data

-New home closings in the San Francisco, CA market increased year-over-year in February, but as the percentage rose less than January 2013, the market seemed to show signs of leveling.
-There was a 29.0% boost in new home closings from a year earlier.
-This was after the housing market saw a 72.8% rise year-over-year in January.
+In the San Francisco, CA market, closings of new homes fell year-over-year in September, and the percentage decline, which was steeper than August 2013, gave signals that the market may be worsening.
+There was a 31.9% decline in new home closings from a year earlier.
+This was after the housing market saw a 23.4% decline year-over-year in August.

-A total of 3,951 new homes were sold during the 12 months that ended in February, up from 3,893 for the year that ended in January.
+A total of 3,470 new homes were sold during the 12 months that ended in September, down from 3,580 for the year that ended in August.

 Pricing and Mortgage Trends

 Average price of newly sold homes had a 28.8% boost year-over-year to $821,386 per unit in September.
 This surge is higher than the 5.9% bump in August year-over-year.

 For newly sold homes, the average mortgage size grew year-over-year along with new home prices.
 In September 2013, the average mortgage size on newly sold homes saw a 23.4% boost from a year earlier.
 In August 2013, average mortgage size rose 11.6% from a year earlier.